jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 Here are questions you can answer after going through this chapter

-* :ref:`What is a Test Driven Development Environment?`
+* :ref:`what is a Test Driven Development Environment?`
 * :ref:`How can I make a Python Test Driven Development Environment manually?<how to manually make a python test driven development environment>`
 * :ref:`How can I make a Python Test Driven Development Environment automatically?<how to automatically make a python test driven development environment>`
 * :ref:`How can I change directories?<how to change directory>`